 Forgetfulness is one of the biggest reasons people don’t sponsor you, or come along to your event.
 So don’t be shy in using your own status updates!
 Talk about your training, that your event posters have arrived, or how you feel about the big day tomorrow.
 Every time you post could remind someone they need to support your fundraising.

 As well as sending round an email to tell everyone about your fundraising endeavours, don’t forget to add a quick line about your event to your outgoing email signatures at work and at home.
 It’s another little reminder that could make all the difference.

-Tweet, Instagram, Vine and more
+Tweet, Instagram, TikTok and more

 Almost all of the tips above are applicable to whatever social media sites you use – Twitter, Google plus, Instagram, and so on.
 So don’t forget them and keep showing your friends, family and colleagues the great work you’re doing to support Amnesty.

 And lastly, if you are fundraising for us, please share your JustGiving and Virgin Money Giving pages, event details and photos with us – you’ll find us on Twitter @AmnestyUK, on Facebook, and on Instagram.